-The call for abstracts for Primary Health Care Research Day is now open
+The call for abstracts for Primary Health Care Research Day is now closed

-Abstracts for poster and oral presentations may be submitted until April 18, 2019.
+Abstracts for poster and oral presentations may be submitted until 11:59 pm ADT on April 26, 2019 (deadline extended; updated April 17).
 Primary Health Care Research Day will be held on June 17, 2019 at the Collaborative Health Education Building (CHEB) on the Dalhousie University Campus in Halifax, NS.

 Patients, students, medical residents, health care providers, faculty, researchers, knowledge users and the primary health care (PHC) research community are invited to share their finished, ongoing, and upcoming research and quality improvement initiatives.
 Posters and oral presentations provide an excellent opportunity to highlight PHC projects being conducted in Nova Scotia and provide a forum to share the cross-provincial collaborative work taking place between Maritime and other SPOR PIHCI networks.
 The event also provides the chance to meet, share work, make connections, and build relationships.